mediaexplorer74/moonlight-uwp/README.md

 # Moonlight-uwp csharp-only branch

-Moonlight-Windows RnD
+Moonlight-Windows client RnD

 ## About the original
 Moonlight-Windows is the (a) famous "Video Screen streaming service".
+Sadly, W10M-related Moonlight-Windows branch was cancelled/archived...
-Sadly, its W10M developing stopped...
-No new features.
-I am interesting in NVidea tech. :)
+No new features...
+I am interesting in NVidea-like game streaming tech. :)

 ## Screenshot(s)
 ![](Images/shot01.png)